mikemclin/angular-acl/README.md

 #### `AclService.attachRole(role)`

-Attach a role to the current user
+Attach a role to the current user.
+A user can have multiple roles.

 ###### Parameters